jaehak24/jaehak24/README.md

      * admin for making CI, Salesforce updates and so on

   3. Game Dev
-   1-1 usu my personal time, Unreal Engine, direct and etc 1-2 modelling assetes using blender and etc
+   1-1 use my personal time, Unreal Engine, direct and etc 1-2 modelling assetes using blender and etc

-  4. BigQuerry(GCP), Kagka, snowflakes would be my future roadmap to learn
+  5. BigQuerry(GCP), Kagka, snowflakes would be my future roadmap to learn

 - 💞️ I’m looking forward to work with big data streaming and analyzing company